Edit

 • Create a knowledge source as a top-level resource on your search service.
 Each knowledge source points to exactly one data structure, either a search index that meets the criteria for agentic retrieval or a supported external resource.

 • For certain knowledge sources, you can use a knowledge source definition to generate a full indexer pipeline (data source, skillset, indexer, and index) that works for agentic retrieval.
-Instead of creating multiple objects manually, information in the knowledge source is used to generate all objects, including a populated, chunked, and searchable index.
+Instead of creating multiple objects manually, the information in the knowledge source is used to generate all objects, including a populated, chunked, and searchable index.

 Make sure you have at least one knowledge source before creating a knowledge base.
 The full specification of a knowledge source and a knowledge base can be found in the preview REST API reference.